metrorailings/OwlBlog/content/posts/week-14-insights.md

 Big touchdown pass from Jalen Hurts under duress on fourth down.
 Well done.
 Props to Alshon Jeffery for the reception.

 Taysom Hill not playing with any sort of gusto.

+Failed quarterback draw on third down.
+Not a good omen for the Saints.

+Taysom came out firing in the seoncd half, even reading a few of the blitzes and making good throws.
+Nothing but solid passes so far.